IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For a public production Dataverse installation, it is probably desired that search agents be able to index published pages (aka - pages that are visible to an unauthenticated user).
 Polite crawlers usually respect the `Robots Exclusion Standard <https://en.wikipedia.org/wiki/Robots_exclusion_standard>`_; we have provided an example of a production robots.txt :download:`here </_static/util/robots.txt>`).

 You have a couple of options for putting an updated robots.txt file into production.
-If you are fronting Glassfish with Apache as recommended above, you can place robots.txt in the root of the directory specified in your ``VirtualHost`` and to your Apache config a ``ProxyPassMatch`` line like the one below to prevent Glassfish from serving the version of robots.txt that embedded in the Dataverse war file:
+If you are fronting Glassfish with Apache as recommended above, you can place robots.txt in the root of the directory specified in your ``VirtualHost`` and to your Apache config a ``ProxyPassMatch`` line like the one below to prevent Glassfish from serving the version of robots.txt that is embedded in the Dataverse war file:

 .. code-block:: text